solana-foundation/developer-content/docs/toolkit/best-practices.md

 ## Optimize Indexing

-You can make indexing easier by placing static size fields at the beginning and variable size fields at the end of your on-chain structures.
+You can make indexing easier by placing static size fields at the beginning and variable size fields at the end of your onchain structures.

-## Account Constraints

-## Noop/Self CPI

-## Safe Math